pypa/packaging.python.org/source/installing.rst

      <https://raw.github.com/pypa/pip/master/contrib/get-pip.py>`_ [1]_

    * Run ``python get-pip.py``.
 This will install or upgrade pip.
-     Additionally, it will install setuptools if it's not installed already.
-To upgrade an existing setuptools, run ``pip install -U setuptools`` [2]_
+     Additionally, it will install :ref:`setuptools` and :ref:`wheel` if they're not installed already.
+To upgrade an existing setuptools and wheel, run ``pip install -U setuptools wheel`` [2]_

 2. Optionally, Create a virtual environment (See :ref:`section below <Creating and using Virtual Environments>` for details):